xcart/xcart-docs/_pages/kb_en/modules/google_product_feed.md

 layout: article_with_sidebar
 updated_at: '2018-04-24 13:01 +0400'
 identifier: ref_2gQBB6qM
-title: Google Product Feed Module
+title: Google Product Feed
 order: 130
 published: true
 ---
-[Google Product Feed module](https://market.x-cart.com/addons/google-product-feed.html "Google Product Feed Module") generates a feed file to upload your store and product data to Google (and not only to it) in the correct format.
+[Google Product Feed](https://market.x-cart.com/addons/google-product-feed.html "Google Product Feed") addon generates a feed file to upload your store and product data to Google (and not only to it) in the correct format.
 You can use the uploaded data for Google Shopping and other Google services, as well as 3rd party services which accept the Google feed file format.

-To generate feeds make sure the Google Product Feed module is installed and enabled as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To generate feeds make sure the Google Product Feed addon is installed and enabled as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.

-Once installed and enabled the Google Product Feed module adds an **Add to Google product feed** option to the **Marketing** section of the product details page automatically.
+Once installed and enabled the Google Product Feed addon enables an **Add to Google product feed** option in the **Marketing** section of the product details page automatically.
 The option comes enabled for all active products by default.

 ![product-details-marketing.png]({{site.baseurl}}/attachments/ref_2gQBB6qM/product-details-marketing.png)

 All products with the enabled **Add to Google product feed** option will be automatically added to a feed once generated.
 If you want to exclude some products from the feed, disable the **Add to Google product feed** option for them.

 {% note info %}
-In case the [System Fields module](https://market.x-cart.com/addons/system-fields.html "Google Product Feed Module") is installed and enabled and the UPC/ISBN and Mnf#/Vendor# fields it adds are defined for a product, they will be included into the feed automatically as GTIN и MPN parameters.
+In case the [System Fields](https://market.x-cart.com/addons/system-fields.html "Google Product Feed") addon is installed and enabled and the UPC/ISBN and Mnf#/Vendor# fields it adds are defined for a product, they will be included into the feed automatically as GTIN и MPN parameters.

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![system-fields-intalled.png]({{site.baseurl}}/attachments/ref_2gQBB6qM/system-fields-intalled.png)</div>